Enter your search word or phrase below:

 In the Spring of 2018 Chicago Theological Seminary and the Lapp Learning Commons became the semi-permanent home to the Morgan Model Collection, a gathering of architectural models of sacred spaces in the Chicagoland area developed by Suzanne Morgan, founder of Sacred Space International.

-As a self-professed “sacred space ambassador” Morgan hopes that the exhibit will encourage people to see harmonies in different religions and to promote interfaith communication amongst diverse religious traditions.
+Designated a sacred space ambassador by the Parliament of the World’s Religions, Morgan hopes that the exhibit will encourage people to see harmonies in different religions and to promote interfaith communication amongst diverse religious traditions.

 Yasmine Abou-El-Kheir, Director of the Lapp Learning Commons at CTS, echoes this sentiment, stating, “The Morgan Model Collection makes it easy to see the beautiful diversity as well as the many commonalities in how various religious traditions configure their sacred spaces.”